Country Details For Egypt

 Egypt became a Party to the WHO Framework Convention on Tobacco Control on May 26, 2005.

-Smoke Free Places: In Egypt, the tobacco control law prohibits smoking in the following specified public places: health and educational facilities, governmental venues, sporting and social clubs, and youth centers.
-Smoking is also prohibited on public transport.
-Under a separate environmental statute, smoking is restricted to specially designated areas in industrial establishments, tourism related establishments, and electricity production establishments.
-In addition to governmental tobacco control efforts, Nasr Farid Wasel, the then Grand Mufti of Egypt, issued a fatwa (a religious ruling) against tobacco smoking on September 5, 1999.
+Smoke Free Places: Smoking is prohibited in the following specified public places: health and educational facilities, governmental venues, sporting and social clubs, youth centers, and public transport.
+Smoking is permitted in specially designated areas in industrial establishments, tourism related establishments, and electricity production establishments.

 Policy Fact Sheets